douglassimonsen/pbi_core/docs/docs/general/quick_start.md

 1. It's difficult to understand which elements are being used and how they relate to each other
 2. The additional columns and tables can slow down visual rendering times, negatively impacting UX

-Pbyx has an automatic element culler that allows you to remove unnecessary elements after the report has been designed:
+pbi_core has an automatic element culler that allows you to remove unnecessary elements after the report has been designed:

 ```python